argodev/studies/nt_survey/NT_Class_02_Manuscript.md

 ### 8. Later Judean Ministry

-Once again, Jesus’ ministry shifts geography—this time to Judea.
+Once again, Jesus’ ministry shifts geography — this time to Judea.
 John presents the mixed response to Jesus as He teaches at the Feast of Tabernacles, including the attempts by the Pharisees to have Him arrested as He continues to teach that He is the light of the World.

 Luke records the commissioning of the 72, much like the sending of the 12 Apostles, to go and spread the message of the Kingdom.
 Luke also expounds on the greatest command, by providing Jesus’ example of the good Samaritan.